 Sometimes, the secondary audience can be the best route of reaching the primary audience because these are the people who maintain a closer relationship with the decision makers.
-For example, if you want to meet and talk to the minister of a certain ministry, you have to go through that minister's personal assistant (PA).
-In this case, you can consider the PA to be a member of the secondary audience.
+For example, if you want to meet and talk to the minister of a certain ministry, you have to go through that minister's personal assistant.
+In this case, you can consider the personal assistant to be a member of the secondary audience.

-Knowing your audience is critical when planning an advocacy initiative.
 The policy analysis gives you a clear indication of the audience that you have to deal with.
 The primary audience is easy to identify.
 However, identification of the secondary audience is not so clear-cut.
-You will be faced with a series of secondary audiences for any one issue.
+You will be faced with a series of secondary audiences for one issue.
 Therefore you should focus on those people with the greatest ability to influence your primary audience.
-Figure 3.2 gives an example of target audiences for the Koilapahad case.
+Figure 4.2 gives an example of target audiences for the Koilapahad case.